hjson/hjson-py/index.rst

    :class:`float`, :class:`bool`, ``None``) will be skipped instead of raising a :exc:`TypeError`.

-   The :mod:`simplejson` module will produce :class:`str` objects in Python 3, not :class:`bytes` objects.
+   The :mod:`hjson` module will produce :class:`str` objects in Python 3, not :class:`bytes` objects.
 Therefore, ``fp.write()`` must support :class:`str` input.